 Cookies for breakfast?
 Yes please!!
-These healthy breakfast cookies can actually be enjoyed at any time of day and are super nutritious as they are based around oats, fruit and nuts - they contain no flour, butter or sugar!
+These healthy breakfast cookies can actually be enjoyed at any time of day and are super nutritious as they are based around oats, fruit and nuts.

-Breakfast is so important as it provides vital nutrients such as calcium and B vitamins, it improves memory and performance, and breakfast eaters also tend to have lower levels of cholesterol and are less likely to be overweight which means a reduced risk of heart disease.
+A healthy breakfast can provide vital nutrients such as calcium and B vitamins, improve memory and performance, and breakfast eaters also tend to have lower levels of cholesterol and are less likely to be overweight which means a reduced risk of heart disease.

 Breakfast is also my most favourite meal of the day – which is why I love to share healthy recipes which can be enjoyed even by the people who need a ‘breakfast on the go’.

 And if you love these cookies then why not try these combinations and add-ins (as suggested by my lovely twitter followers!):